 What Should I Do After an Atlanta Drunk Driving Accident?

-You should take down as much information as you can about the accident if possible.
-Try and see if the driver is trying to get rid of bottles or cans.
-If the driver starts to use eye drops, they could be trying to cover up bloodshot eyes from marijuana or alcohol use.
+You should take down as much information about the collision as possible.
+For example, observe if the fault driver is trying to get rid of bottles or cans.
+If they start to use eye drops, they could be trying to cover up bloodshot eyes from marijuana or alcohol use.

-A hit by drunk driver lawyer in Atlanta will investigate to see if the driver has previous convictions.
-The CDC reports drivers arrested while under the influence are six times more likely to have a prior DUI conviction than drivers with no alcohol in their system.
+A personal injury lawyer in Atlanta will investigate if the motorist has previous convictions.
+The CDC found that drivers with a history of DUI arrests were six times more likely to have a previous conviction than sober drivers.

 What Counts as Drunk Driving in Atlanta?

-The legal limit is .08% blood alcohol content (BAC) in Atlanta.
-BAC varies based on weight, gender, the strength of the drink, and the time of day you’ve been drinking.
-All drivers should know their BAC limit.
-There are simple online BAC calculators available.
+The legal limit is 0.08% blood alcohol content (BAC) in Georgia.
+However, BAC varies based on weight, gender, the strength of the drink, and the time of day you’ve been drinking.
+Therefore, all drivers should know their BAC limit.

-Anyone under the legal drinking age of 21 is not allowed to have any alcohol before driving.
-Georgia has a zero-tolerance for any driver younger than 21 having any alcohol before getting behind the wheel.
+Anyone under the legal drinking age of 21 cannot drink alcohol before driving.
+Georgia has zero tolerance for any driver younger than 21 having alcohol before getting behind the wheel.

-If someone is above the legal limit established, they’re driving drunk.
-Drunk driving is illegal, and the law is almost always on your side after an accident.
-Even still, you should do things after your accident to ensure that you get the compensation you deserve.
+If someone is over the established legal limit, they’re driving under the influence.
+Drunk driving is illegal, and the law favors the victim after an accident.
+Even still, you should seek legal guidance to protect your rights and ensure you get maximum compensation.

 Does Being High Count as Drunk Driving?